MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-devices.md

 - App
 - Real-time and calculated risk detection

 Conditional Access policies can be used to block access when a user is on a noncompliant device or while they’re on an untrusted network.
-For example, you might want to use conditional access to prevent users from accessing an inventory app when they aren’t on the work network or are using an unmanaged device, depending on your organization’s analysis of applicable laws.
+For example, you might want to use Conditional Access to prevent users from accessing an inventory app when they aren’t on the work network or are using an unmanaged device, depending on your organization’s analysis of applicable laws.

-For BYOD scenarios where it makes sense to access data outside of work, such as HR-related information, shift management, chat about swapping shifts, or non-business-related apps, you might choose to implement more permissive conditional access policies alongside strong authentication methods like MFA.
+For BYOD scenarios where it makes sense to access data outside of work, such as HR-related information, shift management, chat about swapping shifts, or non-business-related apps, you might choose to implement more permissive Conditional Access policies alongside strong authentication methods like MFA.

 To learn more, see the [Microsoft Entra Conditional Access documentation](/entra/identity/conditional-access).